lolcommits/lolcommits-sample_plugin/README.md

 lolcommits takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun!

-Lolcommit plugins are automatically loaded before the capturing process starts and the flexible class design allows developers to write their own code to execute before or after snapshots are taken.
+Lolcommit plugins are automatically loaded before the capturing process starts.
+The flexible class design allows developers to write their own code to execute before or after snapshots are taken.

-This gem serves as a basic working example (using the post-capture hook).
-It simply prints a short message to the screen after every commit.
-It has good test coverage, documentation and is a great starting point for anyone building their own plugin.
+This gem showcases an example plugin (using the post-capture hook).
+It simply prints a short message to the screen after every lolcommit.
+Something like this;

+    ✨  wow!
+9e6303c is your best looking commit yet! 😘  💻

-See below for more information on how to get started.
+You can use this repo to jump-start building your own plugin.
+It has good tests, docs and working hooks to useful services (Travis, CodeClimate etc.) See below for more information on how to get started.

 ## Requirements